katkarsshweta/Event-Management-System/README.md

 ### Problem Statement :

-Our mini project is an online event management system project that serves the functionality of an event manager.
+This project is an online event management system project that serves the functionality of an event manager.
 The system allows only the event manager to login on the application.
 The system helps in the management of dates of events .